 She is the keeper of all things Simple and Beautiful.

 But this girl is not a complete innocent.
 Even from a young age, she has noticed the dramatic disparities in life; the way some people have so much and others so little.
-And, how people sometimes treat others cruelly, just because their skin color (or whatever else) is “wrong”.
-She has been greatly saddened by the lack of love and respect.
+And, how people sometimes treat others cruelly.
+She has been greatly saddened by the lack of love.
 Lately I look at this troubled world through her eyes and I wonder, “Why does it have to be like this?”
-We detest the word “terrorist, a word that was never a household word when she was growing up.
-If ever one word epitomized the growing angst in the world, this is it.
+We detest the word “terrorist”, for if ever one word epitomized the growing angst in the world, this is it.
 The girl in me knows – adults succumb to fear because they have lost touch with their own inner wisdom.
 She helps me to stay connected with mine.

 She is the keeper of Intuition and Truth.